vybenetwork/full-stack-code-challenge/README.md

 Your backend will be a Node.js server, which will interact with the Solana blockchain through the public RPC endpoint `https://solana-mainnet.rpc.extrnode.com/`.
 You will make use of the `getTokenSupply` and `getRecentPerformanceSamples` RPC methods.

 You should fetch data for five of your most bullish SPL tokens.
-For each token, you will fetch the current supply and use the price API `https://price.jup.ag/v4/price?ids=pid,pid` to calculate the market cap.
+For each token, you will fetch the current supply and use the price API `https://price.jup.ag/v4/price?ids=pid,pid` (replace pid with a comma separated list of addresses) to calculate the market cap.

 You should also fetch the Solana transactions per second metric, and create endpoints for this data.